blckbx/mybosbotexample/README.md

-# ⚡ BosBot (example) - Don't use as is - Don't trust, verify! ⚡
+# ⚡ BosBot - Don't use as is - Don't trust, verify! ⚡

 ## **Prerequisites:**